Chiang Kai-shek: Establishing the Kuomintang's position

 Sun regained control of Guangdong in early 1923, again with the help of mercenaries from Yunnan and of the Comintern.
 Undertaking a reform of the KMT, he established a revolutionary government aimed at unifying China under the KMT.
-That same year Sun sent Chiang to spend three months in Moscow studying the Soviet political and military system.
-During his trip to Russia, Chiang met Leon Trotsky and other Soviet leaders, but quickly came to the conclusion that the Russian model of government was not suitable for China.
-Chiang later sent his eldest son, Ching-Kuo, to study in Russia.
-After his father's split from the First United Front in 1927, Ching-Kuo was forced to stay there, as a hostage, until 1937.
+That same year Sun sent Chiang to Moscow, where he spent three months studying the Soviet political and military system.
+There Chiang met Leon Trotsky and other Soviet leaders, but quickly came to the conclusion that the Russian model of government was not suitable for China.
+Chiang later sent his eldest son, Chiang Ching-kuo, to study in Russia.
+After his father's split from the First United Front in 1927, Ching-kuo was retained there, as a hostage until 1937.
 Chiang wrote in his diary, "It is not worth it to sacrifice the interest of the country for the sake of my son."
-Chiang even refused to negotiate a prisoner swap for his son in exchange for the Chinese Communist Party leader.
-His attitude remained consistent, and he continued to maintain, by 1937, that "I would rather have no offspring than sacrifice our nation's interests."
-Chiang had absolutely no intention of ceasing the war against the Communists.